G-Node/tonic/docs/example.md

 ## Form

-The Form consists of a single page with 3 elements:
+The Form consists of two pages.
+The first page contains 3 elements:
 1. Name: a simple text field.
 2. Descritpion: a long form text area.
 3. Duration: the duration in seconds that the action will run for.

+A second page includes one of each type of input supported for demonstration purposes.

 ## PostAction